Adrianne Palicki: Career

+Palicki appeared as Kara/Lindsay Harrison in the season 3 finale of Smallville in 2004.
+The same year she played Judy Robinson in John Woo's unsold pilot The Robinsons: Lost in Space.
+In 2005, she appeared in Supernatural as Jessica Moore, Sam Winchester's doomed girlfriend who is killed by a demon in its pilot episode.
+The character reappears in the Supernatural season 2 episode, "What Is and What Should Never Be", and the season 5 episode "Free to Be You and Me".
+In 2006, Palicki also appeared in The WB pilot Aquaman as the evil Nadia.
+The pilot was not picked up for series by The CW network, a result of The WB and UPN network merger, which occurred while the pilot was being filmed.

 Palicki was a series regular on the first three seasons of NBC's drama series Friday Night Lights from 2006 to 2009, portraying Tyra Collette.
 In early 2011, she returned for the final two episodes of the series.

-In 2003, Palicki also appeared as Judy Robinson in John Woo's unsold pilot, The Robinsons: Lost in Space.
-In 2006, she also appeared in The WB pilot Aquaman as the evil Nadia.
-The pilot was not picked up for series by The CW network, a result of The WB and UPN network merger, which occurred while the pilot was being filmed.
-She appeared as Kara/Lindsay Harrison in the season 3 finale of Smallville.
-Palicki appeared in Supernatural as Jessica Moore, Sam Winchester's doomed girlfriend who is killed by a demon in its pilot episode.
-The character reappears in the Supernatural season 2 episode, "What Is and What Should Never Be", and the season 5 episode "Free To Be You and Me."

 She made an appearance in the will.i.am music video "We Are the Ones" in support of 2008 presidential hopeful Barack Obama.
 In 2010, Palicki joined the FOX television drama Lone Star, which was cancelled after two episodes, despite good reviews.
-In 2011, Palicki portrayed Wonder Woman in a 2011 pilot produced by David E. Kelley for NBC.
-The pilot was not picked up as a series.
+In 2011, Palicki portrayed Wonder Woman in a television pilot produced by David E. Kelley for NBC.
+The pilot was not picked up to series.
 She played the recurring role of Dr. Samantha Lake in season one of the sitcom About a Boy in 2014, reuniting with Friday Night Lights showrunner Jason Katims.